otrv4/otrv4/otrv4.md

 instance tag has to match the sender instance tag of the DAKE message the Client Profile is included in.

-Note that a Client Profile is generated per client location basis.
+Note that a Client Profile is generated per client basis.
 Users are not expected to manage Client Profiles (theirs or from others) in a client.
 As a consequence, clients are discouraged to allow importing or exporting of Client Profiles.
 Also, if a user has multiple client locations concurrently in use, it is expected that they have multiple Client Profiles simultaneously published and valid.

 ### Client Profile Data Type